 The Writing Benchmark created will be assigned to the schools and grade level chosen during setup, and teachers will begin seeing a notification 3 weeks before the administration window opens.
 For step-by-step instructions on creating your Writing Benchmark, you can check out this article!

-Administration Best Practices
+Writing Benchmark Best Practices

 Looking for ways to ensure smooth implementation, maximize student participation, and generate meaningful data?
 This article provides comprehensive guidance for school leaders implementing NoRedInk Writing Benchmarks.
 In this article, you'll find implementation advice for the entire benchmark process, including: